MingyuYang-Yale/BENG469/FA25/Lab0-Basic of HPC and OOD/README.md

 - YaleSecure (on campus)
 - Yale VPN (off campus)

-#### Three general methods to login:
+#### Two main ways to access HPC:
-1. Command line SSH (Linux or MacOS)
+1. Command line access via SSH
 ```
     ssh beng469f_my393@bouchet.ycrc.yale.edu
 ```
-2. Graphical ssh tool (MobaXterm for Windows)

-3. Open OnDemand(OOD), web-based login
+   -  SSH requires you to set up an SSH key.

-For the first two methods, you'll need an ssh key to access.
-The process of generating SSH keys varies depending on your platform.
-Find detailed instructions on how to generate and upload SSH keys <a href="https://docs.ycrc.yale.edu/clusters-at-yale/access/ssh/"> **here** </a> .
+   -  The process for generating keys varies by operating system.
+   -  Find detailed instructions on how to generate and upload SSH keys <a href="https://docs.ycrc.yale.edu/clusters-at-yale/access/ssh/"> **here** </a> .

+2. Open OnDemand(OOD), a web-based portal for easier access.

-**In this class, we will mainly use Open OnDemand to access the HPC.** For more advanced use cases not well supported by the Open OnDemand, you can connect to the HPC using SSH.
+**For this class, we will use Open OnDemand to access the HPC.** For more advanced use cases not well supported by the Open OnDemand, you can connect to the HPC using SSH.

 ## What is Open OnDemond(OOD)
 - OOD is an open-source web portal for HPC centers to provide users with an easy-to-use web interface to HPC clusters.